agera-edc/DataSpaceConnector/docs/integration-testing.md

 ## Coding Guidelines

-EDC codebase has few annotations to help you write and categorize integration tests.
-The following are some of the available ones:
+EDC codebase has few annotations and these annotation focuses on two important aspects:

+- Exclude integration tests by default from JUnit test runner as these tests relies on external systems which might not be available during a local execution.
+- Categorize integration tests with help of JUnit Tags.

+Following are some of the available annotations:

 - `@IntegrationTest`: Marks an integration test with `IntegrationTest` Junit tag.
 This is the default tag and can be used if you do not want to specify any other tags on your test to do further categorization.